Heading over to St.Vincent & The Grenadines? Here is a list of helpful and useful information which will prepare you for life on the islands.

 TIPPING – While not mandatory, a 10%–15% of your bill is a welcomed, and polite gesture to acknowledge good service!

 DRESS – Camouflage is prohibited and while we understand that it nice and warm, keep swimwear on the beach.

 TRANSPORTATION – Taxis – these are indeed available but they are not metered so negotiate a price prior to setting off.
 Here is a full list of taxi operators SVG Taxi Association

 Private Cars – A hired private car can prove to be beneficial if you intend to experience the full island of St.Vincent (as well as the Grenadines) but driving can be a bit intense.
 Depending on where you go, you may experience steep hills and hair pin bends, therefore, driving on the island in St. Vincent would only be for the strong of heart.
 On the other hand, the other islands are relatively flat and easier to navigate.
-You can indeed take your rental from St.Vincent over to the over islands via ferry but confirm with your car rental company prior to doing so.
-You’ll also need a temporary drivers’ permit which would cost about $24 USD and can be supplied from the car rental company.
+You can indeed take your rental from St.Vincent over to the over islands via ferry but, confirm with your car rental company prior to doing so.
+A temporary drivers’ permit would also be needed which would cost about $24 USD and can be obtained from the car rental company.
 Here is a list of Car Rental Companies.

 Air – Canouan, Bequia, Mustique and Union Island all have airports, therefore, with daily scheduled service and charter flights to and from St. Vincent.
 Here is a list of service providers.

 Ferry – getting around from island to island is also possible via sea as there are two ferry operators – Bequia Express and Admiralty Transport which offer round-trip service from island to island.
 Here is a full schedule from both operators.